DILMAR GAMERO - VISUAL ARTIST

 [Sources: Captions of the Museum of the Direction of Culture of Cusco in Paucartambo, songs of the musical group Los Campesinos (musical group from Paucartambo), “Safeguarding Plan of the Mamacha del Carmen” published by Crespial and the Ministry of Culture (2012), and testimonies collected from dancers and Paucartambo people]

-Mamacha Carmen and her Dancers
+Mamacha Carmen and Her Dancers

 Platinum/Palladium prints